ramkannan-s/apac-workshop/addon-automation-scripts/README.md

 ## Prerequisites

 - Login to SaaS with default credentials and create a user as `svc_jfrog_user` and with any random password.
+- Install [jq](https://stedolan.github.io/jq/download/) in the VM / Box where the scripts are going to be triggered.
 - Install the [JFrog CLI](https://jfrog.com/getcli/) in the VM / Box where the scripts are going to be triggered.
 - Add the following server :-
   - Server used by participants - eg: `jf_lab_server`